mhadam/snowplow.wiki-fork/technical-documentation/1b-webhooks/Olark-webhook-adapter.md

 Details of the olark webhook format as of 15.12.2017.

-Olark sends multiple events together as a `POST` request with all information in the body, with `application/x-www-form-urlencoded` as the content type.
+Olark events as a `POST` request with all information in the body, with `application/x-www-form-urlencoded` as the content type.

 <a name="adapter" />